-Any student with five unexcused absences within a semester will automatically be dropped from enrollment and placed on the waiting list of Southwest Community High School.
-If no waiting list exists, the student will be required to drop/withdraw from their current courses and may not be allowed into school for a 5-day period.
+Any student with five unexcused absences within a semester may be, at the discretion of the principal, dropped from enrollment and placed on the waiting list of Southwest Community High School.
+If no waiting list exists, the student may be required to drop/withdraw from their current courses for a 5-day period.